teezyyoxo/msfs2020-safeModeSwitch/README.md

 3. Keep calm, and keep the blue side up.
 Happy flying in whatever mode you choose!

 # IS A LESS-COMPLICATED VERSION COMING?
-This "tool", whatever have you, assumes you are comfortable with basic navigation of Command Prompt and/or PowerShell, and that you have PowerShell installed.
-If you don't have PowerShell installed, install it from [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4).

 I plan on making a batch script version for everyone's convenience, along with an executable of some sort.
 But its easier for you to see what is actually happening with a script, so you know I'm not running any nonsense on your PC.
 That said, **there is no ETA on a non PowerShell version at this time**.

 # Changelog